distributejs/http-request-handler/README.md

 Path templates define paths and path parameters for the Operation.

 Parameter types available:
-- `:parameterName` - parameter matching a single URL segment, produces a string representing matched segment
+- `:parameterName` - parameter matching one URL segment, produces a string representing matched segment
+- `:parameterName*` - parameter matching a zero or more URL segments, produces an array string representing matched segments
 - `:parameterName+` - parameter matching a one or more URL segments, produces an array string representing matched segments

 ### CORS settings